Bigtalljosh/mb-money-withdrawal/README.md

 First up I'm going to handle the refactor before implementing the new code.
 It might seem a little backwards but in this case I think it makes sense.
 I've noticed that moving the validation and account logic into the Account entity means they're not going to be "pure" functions, what I mean by this is that there *could* be side effects to what gets done here.
 For example if the balance is below 500 then we're going to send a notification, this is a side effect.
 So I'm going to extract the setters into methods and have a publically accessible getter.
 I think this providers a cleaner developer experience, it should be obvious that the Balance property is read only, but there are functions exposed to PayIn and Withdraw in order to update the balance.

+Things to note with this though - EF won't like the auto properties in the entity now because there's no setter, will need some additional configuration to make this work.

+Secondly, now I've refactored the code I can clean up the existing TransferMoney feature which makes it really slim, clean and easy to read and understand.